Amir-Mansoori/Embedded-Cpp-Course/1-Requirements-for-C++-in-embedded-systems/4-System-boot-up/Readme.md

    - Calls constructors for global and static C++ objects before main() is run.
    - Destructors may not be called unless you explicitly handle shutdown.

+Note that **SystemInit()** function:
+- Sets up clocks and PLL
+- Configures vector table offset
+- Enables peripherals like FPU

+It’s usually provided in a CMSIS file like system_stm32f4xx.c.
 ## Key Sections in Memory:
 |Section | Purpose|
 ---------|------